Bombay (film): Plot

 When the Babri Masjid is demolished on 6 December 1992, riots break out in Bombay.
 Kabir and Kamal, who had gone to buy groceries, get caught in the riots; eventually, Shekhar and Shaila save them and reach home safely.
 Narayana Pillai, who receives the news of the riots, rushes to Bombay to meet his son and his family.
 He reconciles with his son and everyone is happy with his arrival, and he stays with them.
 Soon, Basheer also comes with his wife and all of them live together happily for a few days.
-Both Pillai and Basheer are happy with their grandchildren, try to get both to their religion and wish to be with them.
+Both Pillai and Basheer are happy with their grandchildren; they try to get both into their religions and wish to be with them.

-On 8 January 1993, when two murders are propagated as communal killings, another riot breaks out in Bombay, raising tensions between religious communities.
+On 5 January 1993, when two murders are propagated as communal killings, another riot breaks out in Bombay, raising tensions between religious communities.
 Hindus and Muslims clash in the streets, resulting in hundreds of deaths on both sides.
 During the conflict, arsonists set fire to the apartment where Shekhar lives with his family.
-Shekhar tries to evacuate everyone, but Narayana Pillai, Basheer and his wife fail to escape in time and are killed when the building explodes.
+Shekhar tries to evacuate everyone, but Narayana Pillai, Basheer and his wife fail to escape in time and are killed in an explosion.
 In the confusion of the panicking crowds, Kamal and Kabir are separated from their parents.

 Kamal is saved by a transgender woman who cares for him and protects him, while Kabir searches aimlessly for his brother.
-Shekhar and Shaila begin to search for them and they go through several tense moments, as they check the morgues and hospitals for their children.
+Shekhar and Shaila begin to search for them, and they go through several tense moments, as they check the morgues and hospitals for their children.
 Shekhar grows emotional and participates in the movement to stop the riots with other moderate religious leaders, ultimately succeeding.
 When the riots end, Shaila and Shekhar are reunited with their children tearfully as the people on the streets join hands, regardless of age or religion.

 Cast

-Credits adapted from Conversations with Mani Ratnam: